DhiaReza/Progressive_Tax/readme.md

         Seasonal Variations: Lower taxes in winter when productivity is lower.
         Local Governance: Allow players to influence the rates by befriending certain NPCs (e.g., Lewis).

+Critical :
+    Create a plan forward to develop the mod

 Current goal:
+    Tax based on season :
+    Save Progression per save :
+    Think about a reward system :

+Things Done :
     Introduce a tax rate that increases with the player's wealth or income. : building : OK
         animals : OK